Dito-gee/Resume/README.md

 ### Known Bugs

-Navigation from one page to another does not well properly when using the navigation links at the top of the home page.
+Navigation from one page to another does not work properly when using the navigation links at the top of the home page.

 ![Screenshot 2025-06-26 122917](https://github.com/user-attachments/assets/23004b6f-0fae-4bf2-b0b6-d8ad86a0bedb)